scuzzydude/asimov/asimov.md

 The charter should attempt to address these ethical concerns in a manner that is fair across cultures and time periods.
 An actual job for a philosopher.

-The charter may design judicial system to make judgements on appropriate content.
+The charter may specify a judicial system to make judgements on appropriate content.
 This is very dangerous, as societal trends of the current day might wipe out history for future generations due to political correctness or in reaction to some bad event.
 The charter should outline hard guidelines for any judicial system.
 It should always lean towards freedom of expression.

-Rather making value judgement on content, The Foundation shall implement shuns so pledges can self-regulate.
+Rather the making value judgement on content, the protocol shall implement shuns so pledges can self-regulate.

 ### Shunning